spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 _Neutral Human Ranger_

-- Short, mousy, borrowed ill-fitting armor
-- Distracted, annoyed, autistic
-- Sounds like Laurie Bream from Silicon Valley
-- Can be found in Arena

 The Strategist was a war criminal who was expected to be killed quickly in the season she was brought aboard.
 However, Security didn’t watch her quite carefully enough, and she escaped into the station.
 She was eventually recaptured, but became a fan favorite when she started posting videos documenting what was happening on the station, which the Director happily allowed as the ratings climbed.

 She claims to have a plan to stop what’s happening, but she is extremely difficult to communicate with.
 Mostly the Champion and her crew protect her as she pokes around various parts of the Arena, looking for weaknesses.